takaakikishida/takaakikishida/README.md

 ### About me:
 - Pursuing my MSc in Economics at HEC Lausanne, University of Lausanne.
-- R and GIS enthusiast, diving deep into causal inference and geospatial analysis.
+- R and GIS enthusiast, diving deep into causal inference.
 Equally adept with Stata.
 - Engaged in Development and Environmental Economics research.

 ### Featured works: